quicwg/ops-drafts/draft-ietf-quic-manageability.md

 in-network operations that depend on modification of data are not possible without the cooperation of an endpoint.
-Network operation practices that alter data are only possible if performed as a QUIC endpoint, which might be possible with the introduction of a proxy, which either autenticates itself as a separate instance or acts as a front-facing instance for the endpoint.
+Network operation practices that alter data are only possible if performed as a QUIC endpoint, which might be possible with the introduction of a proxy, which either authenticates as an endpoint. separate instance or acts as a front-facing instance for the endpoint.
 Proxy operations are not in scope for this document.